abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 a part of monastic training in this lineage---and how Ajahn Chah trained the monks who came to live with him.

-The second principle is renunciation---*nekkhamma---*which is an integral part of adapting to conditions.
+The second principle is renunciation---*nekkhamma*---which is an integral part of adapting to conditions.
 The English word "renunciation" suggests that we're pushing away or running away from something.
 But that doesn't reflect the real meaning of nekkhamma, which is a sense of